feideconnect/core-apis/clientadm.md

 way.
 Returns `401 Not Authorized` if trying to update a client not owned by user.Returns `404 Not Found` if client does not exist.

+The owner of an API Gatekeeper is allowed to update 'scopes' with scopes it controls, as long as the client owner has requested the scope.

 ## Fetching a client

     $ curl -X GET -H "Authorization: Bearer $TOKEN" \